 Schematic overview of the experimental procedures used for the establishment of APAP-induced ALF in mice and the subsequent treatments.
 Male C57BL/6 mice were administered 350 mg/kg body weight APAP (i.p.) to induce ALF, agomir/miR-NC agomir or control/miR-183-5p KD HepLPC-EVs were then injected via the tail vein, and samples were collected 24 h later.
-(B) The survival rates were recorded daily for 7 days.
+(B) The survival rates were recorded for 7 days(*vs miR-NC agomir; #vs HepLPC-EVsControl).
 (C) Histopathological damage in the liver was detected by H&E staining; scale bar=200 μm.
 (D) The serum levels of ALT and AST were measured.
 (E) The proliferation index (Ki67) in the liver was determined by IHC; scale bar=100 μm.
-The data are expressed as the mean ± SD of three independent experiments performed in triplicate and were analyzed by ANOVA. (n=6–8 mice per group in panels C-G, n=15 mice per group in panel B; *p<0.05, ***p<0.001)
+The data are expressed as the mean ± SD of three independent experiments performed in triplicate and were analyzed by ANOVA. (n=4-6 mice per group in panels C-G, n=15 mice per group in panel B; *p<0.05, ***p<0.001)

 Supplementary tables: